-According to a report from Auto Evolution, the range-topping GT2 RS's time was revealed by Edo Karabegovic, owner of popular German tuner Edo Performance.
+Auto Evolution, the range-topping GT2 RS's time was revealed by Edo Karabegovic, owner of popular German tuner Edo Performance.
 The reveal was made in a Facebook post that included a teaser of the car's potentially record setting lap at the Nordschleife.

 Although this time hasn't been confirmed by Porsche, the automaker did tip off that the car could break the even-minute barrier.
 Test driver and former F1 star Mark Webber leaked near the GT2's reveal that it hit 208 miles per hour on the Nurburgring, which is a higher top speed than the Lamborghini Huracan Performante ever reached during its 6:52 lap.

 The 700-horsepower rear-drive hero will undoubtedly be the quickest 911 around a track—and that's really saying something, given its company.
 Its GT3 RS stablemate, powered by a 500-horsepower naturally-aspirated flat-six, was able to set a 7:12 lap time around the Green Hell, so we can only imagine what the GT2 will do with an extra 200 hp and significantly less weight.